On singular signed graphs with nullspace spanned by a full vector: Signed nut graphs: Introduction and motivation

 In this contribution we will consider signed graphs, i.e.\ graphs with edge weights drawn from $\{-1, 1\}$ and ask whether they can also be nut graphs.
-Although the problem may appear to be purely mathematical, we were driven to study it by the chemical interest arising from the study of specific properties of conjugated $\pi$ systems.
-For example, in electronic structure theory, nut graphs have distributed radical reactivity, since occupation by a single electron of the molecular orbital corresponding to the kernel eigenvector leads to spin density on all carbon centres \cite{feuerpaper}.
+Although the problem may appear to be purely mathematical, we were driven to study it by the chemical interest arising from the specific properties expected of conjugated $\pi$ systems whose molecular graphs are nut graphs.
+For example, in electronic structure theory, systems based on nut graphs have distributed radical reactivity, since occupation by a single electron of the molecular orbital corresponding to the kernel eigenvector leads to spin density on all carbon centres \cite{feuerpaper}.
 In the context of theories of molecular conduction, nut graphs have a unique status as the strong omni-conductors of nullity $1$ \cite{PWF_JCP_2014}.
-M\"{o}bius carbon networks, representable by signed graphs, obey different electron counting rules from those of unweighted H\"{u}ckel networks \cite{Fowler02}.
+Extension of our considerations to signed nut graphs allows the study of twisted carbon networks.
+M\"{o}bius carbon networks, where the carbon framework is embedded on a surface with a half twist are representable by signed graphs.
+Such molecules have been synthesised \cite{Herges2006,Rzepa2005,Yoneda2014,Kim2009}, and they obey different electron counting rules from those of the standard unweighted H\"{u}ckel networks \cite{Heilbronner1964,Fowler02}.
+The distinct electronic structure and unusual steric interactions of M\"{o}bius systems suggest potential for applications in functional materials of various types \cite{Fumitoshi2018}.